 Mayo Clinic in Phoenix/Scottsdale, Arizona, is a destination medical center.
 The interventional radiology division offers high-level care with a strong presence in interventional oncology and transplant interventions.
 As a nationally recognized cancer center, interventional oncology is a growing part of our practice with a high volume of ablations and intra-arterial therapies performed for the treatment of tumors.
 The division works closely with vascular surgery collaborating on complex vascular cases.
 Mayo Clinic is also a referral center for venous thrombotic disease (acute and chronic) and women’s interventions.

 The Interventional Radiology Division has two dedicated physician assistants and one nursing team lead.
 All three angio suites are state-of-the-art with access to a CT scanner for CT-guided procedures.
 An active outpatient interventional radiology clinic with dedicated outpatient clinic space is present, allowing pre-procedural assessment of patients as well as longitudinal care following procedures.
 A new 22-bay holding room opened in 2019.

-Rahmi Oklu, M.D., Ph.D., is section head and also directs the Minimally Invasive Therapeutics Lab.
+Rahmi Oklu, M.D., Ph.D., is the director of the Minimally Invasive Therapeutics Lab.
 The recipient of extensive National Institutes of Health funding, the lab is pioneering novel biomaterials to treat a variety of diseases.
-Some areas of focus include drug delivery and capture, venous thrombosis, and catheter technology.
+Some areas of focus include drug delivery and capture, embolic materials, venous thrombosis, and catheter technology.
 This offers extensive research opportunities as an interventional radiology resident.

 For those interested in gaining teaching experience, Mayo Clinic Alix School of Medicine opened a medical school on the Phoenix/Scottsdale campus in 2017, and there are numerous opportunities for you to assist with medical education programming.